 Do I have a personal injury claim?

-If you suffered an injury or illness, or became aware of an injury, in the last three years and another party was liable, our panel of expert solicitors can help you make a claim for compensation.
+If you suffered an injury or illness in the last three years, and another party was responsible, our panel of expert solicitors can help you make a claim for compensation.

 Qualifying for personal injury compensation

-People who have been diagnosed with an illness or medical condition like repetitive strain injuries are frequently still able to claim even where the illness's cause happened years or even decades earlier.
-The date you are informed of your diagnosis is what is important in such circumstances.
+If you have been diagnosed with a long-term illness or medical condition like a repetitive strain injury, you may still able to claim even if the illness's cause occurred years ago.

-To win a West Yorkshire personal injury case, your solicitor must demonstrate:
+To win a personal injury case, your solicitor must demonstrate:

 Calculate my compensation